 Final Fantasy IV: Cecil and Kain were orphaned and taken in by King Baron, and Rydia becomes an orphan in-game.
 Edge orphans himself, killing his parents after they become chimaera.
 Polom and Porom are raised by Mysidia's elder and may or may not be orphans.

 Final Fantasy V has the Idiot Hero being an orphan at the game's beginning, the rebellious princesses losing their father halfway through the game and the Sixth Ranger being a replacement for her dead grandpa, who was also her last relative.
-To sum up, in the end of the game, nobody in your party has elder family members left.
+It's more done as a party of the game's theme of legacy than a plot ticket, though.

 Final Fantasy VI has Terra, Edgar, and Sabin explicitly stated as orphans as part of the plot.
 Gau is essentially an orphan.
 Relm may or may not be an orphan depending on whether you save Shadow, but it's at least Disappeared Dad.
 The rest of the cast never mention their families.